 Your employer used to take care of withholding your income taxes and sending payments to the IRS.
 But once you're self-employed, it'll be up to you to make estimated tax payments to the IRS during the year to cover your federal tax liability, unless you expect to owe less than $1,000.
 You make your payments quarterly, using Form 1040 ES.

-But there's good news: You can deduct half of your self-employment taxes when figuring adjusted gross income on your 1040.
+But there's good news: You can deduct half of your self-employment taxes (but not the Additional Medicare Tax) when figuring adjusted gross income on your 1040.
 So if you're in the 25 percent federal income tax bracket, the government effectively refunds 12.5 percent of the Social Security tax you pay.

 Don’t throw away those receipts!